alamine53/myhugowebsite/content/posts/01_music_albums.md

 series:
 - Hugo 101
 ---
 A Facebook game is circulating where, if nominated, you are asked to post covers of music albums that were most influential to you.
 For whatever reason, I feel intrusive inundating people's feeds, but I do find the premise of the game enjoyable.
-Some albums mark personal milestones and going through the exercise of recalling them can give perspective about our musical journey (whatever this means, you get the point).
+Some albums mark personal milestones and going through the exercise of recalling them can give a sense of perspective.

 I'm blogging about my 'favorite' albums here - if not for you (the reader) then for me.
 I like having a list I can add onto in the future.
 So without further ado, here are the top 10 albums that have influenced my taste in music (no particular order).